 Located downtown less than a mile from the Phoenix Sky Harbour International Airport, the Pueblo Grande Museum and Archaeological Park has been dedicated to studying the indigenous Hohokam Indian culture since 1929.
-In continuous operation for over 80 years, the park and museum was designated a National Historical Landmark in 1964.
+In continuous operation for over 80 years, the park and museum were designated a National Historical Landmark in 1964.

 Hohokam – comes from the Akimel O’odham (Pima) term for “those who have gone”